IntellureIntellure

 Title Tag CTR Optimization: How to Write Titles That Get Clicks

 Your title tag is the most valuable real estate you have in Google search results.
-It is the first β and often only β thing a searcher reads before deciding whether to click your result or scroll past it.
+It is often the first thing a searcher reads, and sometimes the only thing, before deciding whether to click your result or scroll past it.
 Yet most websites treat title tags as an afterthought, simply copying the page heading and calling it done.
 In this guide, you will learn the science and psychology behind high-performing title tags, and how to use them to dramatically increase your organic click-through rate without changing a single ranking.

 What Is a Title Tag and Why Does CTR Matter?